manvichaudhary55/File-compression-and-decompression-using-Huffman-Coding/README.md

-# 📦 Huff-Compress: Text File Compression Using Huffman Coding
+# 📦 File Compression and Decompression using Huffman coding.

 > ⚠️ **Status**: This project is currently in the **working phase**.
 Some features may be incomplete or under development.